perseoGI/design-patterns/README.md

 ### Interface Segregation Principle

-Clients should not be forced to depend on methods they dont use
+Clients should not be forced to depend on methods they don't use

 An interface with too many methods will be complex to use (fat interface)